dgenzer/surify-cli/README.md

 ## Examples

 An example `config.json` and some templates `./templates/*` are available.
-Further example are available [here](https://github.com/dgenzer/surify-cli/wiki/Examples).
+Further examples are available [here](https://github.com/dgenzer/surify-cli/wiki/Examples).

 ## ToDo
 - [ ] Tests